huaweicloud/obsa-hdfs/README-EN.md

 -Dhadoop.huaweicloud.version: defines the version of the hadoop-obs component.

+Note:
+- Hadoop-obs supports ranger-obs only in 46 series versions.
+Other versions do not support ranger-obs.
-Appendix: How Do I Obtain Hadoop-obs and Other Components from the Maven Repository?
+- How Do I Obtain Hadoop-obs and Other Components from the Maven Repository?

 Add the following Maven repository address to ranger-obs/pom.xml:
 ```